Artists

 Madlen holds a BM and MM from UW Madison, and an Artist Diploma from the Glenn Gould School in Toronto.
 Her primary teachers include violinists Eugene Purdue, David Perry, Paul Kantor, Erica Raum, Barry Shiffman, and violists Steven Dann and Sally Chisholm.

-Violinist for the BLUE: Alex Norris, violin, is happily immersed in a diverse and exciting life as a chamber musician.
+Winter Solstice: Alex Norris, violin, is happily immersed in a diverse and exciting life as a chamber musician.
 Currently he resides in Green Bay.
 Wisconsin as a member of the Griffon String Quartet.
 In addition to this, Alex is a member of the Des Moines Metro Opera and the Stoughton Music Festival, as well as the Quad City Symphony.
 Earlier chamber music experiences include being a guest artist with Red Cedar Chamber Music in Cedar Rapids, IA, and being a member of the Permian Basin String Quartet in Midland, TX.
 Alex has a strong background in orchestral playing as well, having formerly been a member of the Chicago Civic Orchestra, and Principal Second Violin in the Illinois Symphony.

-Storyteller for our August 9th Children’s concert: Australian-born Katrin Talbot’s poetry collection Falling Asleep at the Circus was just released from Turning Point Books and The Devil Orders A Latte is forthcoming from Fernwood Press.
+Storyteller for our Children’s concert: Australian-born Katrin Talbot’s poetry collection Falling Asleep at the Circus was just released from Turning Point Books and The Devil Orders A Latte is forthcoming from Fernwood Press.
 The Waiting Room for the Imperfect Alibis was her first full-length collection (Kelsay Books).
 She has seven chapbooks, two Pushcart Prize nominations and quite a few chickens.
 She has performed many times as a narrator and has written several children’s books she has yet send out into the world.
 She is delighted to join the Samtalä | Musicians in Dialogue in this capacity.